-Travelling and seeing new places is wondrous, enjoyable, and insightful.
+Travelling and seeing new places is wondrous, enjoyable, and insightful – with a lot of physical activity for me.
 But it can be hard on the routine and rest for some of us.
 As much as I wish I could have an awesome day as a tourist and still be zapped back to my own bed and bathroom at the end of the day, that is not about to become a reality.
 I was never a traveller in my younger years but, recently, I have enjoyed exploring.
 Personally, I do not know anyone who gets home sick as fast as I do.
 So, I gathered a few ideas on how I can make the overnight rest part of any trip as comfortable as possible, leaving me excited and well rested for every busy tourist day:

 - Assess the living space as soon as you come in.
 Even seeing pictures and getting reviews beforehand will not prepare you for being in the space physically yourself.
 Explore what is there, what space you have to work with, and everything that you have brought with you.
 Plan out and arrange the space as soon as possible to make it your own.
 Things should be easily accessible and the navigation of the room should come to you as naturally as possible.